kapetan/jquery-observe/README.md

 	})
 ```

-In the above callback functions `this` referes to the matched DOM element.
-This also means that the callback is called for every matched element (similar to `$.fn.on()` method).
+In the above callback functions `this` referes to the available matched DOM element.
+In the case where no selector is given `this` always refers to the element which `.observe()` was called on.
+When a selector is present `this` references different elements.

+*	Records of type *attributes*: `this` refers to the node which had an attribute changed.

+*	Records of type *characterData*: `this` refers to the parent element of the text node which had its content modified.
+The modified text node can be retrieved trough `record.target`.

+*	Records of type *childList* and the selector matches an added node: `this` refers to the added node.

+*	Records of type *childList* and the selector matches a removed node: `this` refers to the **parent** of the removed node (since the removed node is no longer available in the DOM).

+This also means that the callback is called for every matched element (similar to `$.fn.on()`).

 Using the above defined observers with the following HTML: